Kieran132/Runaway/README.md

 - Apply clean, more personal design to their website
 - Allows for CRUD functionality for admin users

-<u> Users and User Needs </u>
+<u> Regular Site User Stories </u>

-- Beer lovers looking for their next place to visit
+- As a user, I am looking for their next place to visit as I enjoy new and exciting beers
-- Easy and simple navigation through the app
+- As a user, I want the app to be easy and simple navigation through the app
-- Simple understanding of what the app is about and its uses
+- As a user, I want a simple understanding of what the app is about and its uses

+<u> Customer User Stories </u>

+- As a customer, I want to be able to purchase products easily
+- As a customer, I want a shop overview and chance to view product in more detail
+- As a customer, I want to be able to view my shopping bag, and adjust accordingly

+<u> Logged In Customer Stories </u>

+- As a logged-in user, I want the site to save my details
+- As a logged-in user, I want the ability to view previous order history
+- As a logged-in user, I want email confirmation with either booking a tour or placing an order

 ---